ziatdinovmax/GP/README.md

 ```
 Notice that the exploration part currently runs only "synthetic experiments" where you need to provide a full dataset (no missing values) as a ground truth.

-See also our executable Googe Colab [notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) with examples of applying GP to both hyperspectral data reconstruction and sample exploration.
+See also our executable Googe Colab [notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) with examples of applying GP to both hyperspectral data reconstruction and sample exploration in band excitation scanning probe microscopy.

 It is strongly recommended to run the codes with a GPU hardware accelerator.
 If you don't have a GPU on your local machine, you may rent a cloud GPU from [Google Cloud AI Platform](https://cloud.google.com/deep-learning-vm/).
 Running the [example notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) one time from top to bottom will cost about 1 USD with a standard deep learning VM instance (one P100 GPU and 15 GB of RAM).